How to Airbnb Your House| By Comments Off

 Check with your insurance

 Airbnb includes insurance and accidental coverage with up to a $1M guarantee.
-That being said, you may also want to check with your insurance to see how much it would cost to cover short-term renting.
+That being said, you may also want to check with your insurance to see how much it would cost to cover short-term rent.
 Look into Airbnb’s liability insurance policy to see if you need more coverage than they provide.

 Pay your taxes